Diversity Friendly Therapist

 Diversity Informed Therapy

 I’m familiar with many of the values, practices, and issues in kink, poly and LGBTQI communities, and I’m committed to increasing my education and awareness in this area.
-I’m also aware of many of the issues faced by people with diverse appearances.
+I’m also aware of many of the issues faced by people with diverse appearances and those working in the sex work industry.
 I read widely about the everyday and therapeutic issues facing people as a result of phobic cultural attitudes (as written by people with lived experience and/or clinical knowledge).

 The therapeutic model I use (Process-Oriented Psychology aka Processwork) is grounded in a sophisticated understanding of the dynamics of socio-cultural oppression, rank, power and privilege, and how these forces impact on the well being of individuals (in both marginalised and dominant social groups).

-Like most of us, I grew up, and still live in, a homogenising, dominant culture that is racist, sexist, whore-phobic, homo-phobic, poly-phobic, and kink-phobic.
-So while I don’t identify as any of those things, they are the cultural soup I was raised in and I benefit from some kinds oppression every day (and suffer from others).
+Like many people, I grew up in, and still live in, a homogenising, dominant culture that is racist, sexist, whore-phobic, homo-phobic, poly-phobic, and kink-phobic.
+So while I like to think of myself as reasonably aware, this is the cultural soup I was raised in and I benefit from some kinds oppression every day (and suffer from others).

-I’ve uncovered, processed and worked through a lot of my own unconscious biases, but no doubt there is still more work for me to do, and always will be, because diversity is not a static issue and neither is my own development.
+I’ve uncovered, processed and worked many of my own unconscious biases, but no doubt there is still more work for me to do, and always will be, because diversity is not a static issue and neither is my own development.

 How do I understand diversity?